linux-test-project/runltp-ng/README.md

 Its skeleton is easy to understand and features can be added easily.

-A missing feature that is currently under development is the possibility to remotely execute test suites.
-The most important services we are going to support are SSH and LTX (experimental).
+A missing feature that is currently under development is the possibility to execute tests via LTX (experimental).

 LTX is a small service that runs on target and it permits to communicate via msgpack (https://msgpack.org/) in order to execute binaries on host in the